psychemedia/storytelling-notes/and-the-girl-played-on.md

 VI

 Renelde sobbed.
 Never had she heard of anyone spinning nettles.
-Rebelde cried: the Count was a strong man, seemingly made of iron, who often boasted that he would live to be a hundred.
+Renelde cried: the Count was a strong man, seemingly made of iron, who often boasted that he would live to be a hundred.

 She went back into the cottage, sobbing and crying.
 Through her tears, she blurted out what the Wolf had demanded she should do.